praesidio/outbox/README.md

 # outbox
-Implementation of Outbox pattern in for JVM languages
+Implementation of Outbox pattern for JVM languages